flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### finish-args-contains-both-x11-and-wayland

-Criteria: This exception is only granted if the application crashes or fails to launch without both of these permissions and the bug cannot be solved (for example proprietary apps etc.).
+Criteria: This exception is only granted if the application crashes, fails to launch or is unusable without both of these permissions and the issue cannot be solved.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has both `--socket=x11` and `--socket=wayland`.